 Tatiana Ayazo/Rd.com, shutterstock

-Haven’t you always wondered what those little keys at the top of your keyboard do?
+Haven’t you always wondered what those little function keys at the top of your keyboard do?
 You’ve probably only used them to adjust your volume or screen brightness, but they actually do a lot more.
-Keep in mind that some of these keyboard shortcuts are different depending on the type of computer you have.
+Keep in mind that some of these function key shortcuts are different depending on the type of computer you have.
 You are also able to change these features, and some computers come with pre-set functions for these keys that you have to change manually.
-Here are 9 hidden symbols you never knew you could text.

-Here’s the answer to the mystery of those F keys.
+Here’s the answer to the mystery of those function keys.
 You’ll be surprised by how much they can do.

 - Opens help menu when pressed with Windows button

 - Hides/displays ribbon menu in Excel and Word when hit with Control button